 Self-care and supported self-care are important early steps in the treatment of mild to moderate mental health conditions.
 There is strong evidence that self-help reading can assist people with common mental health conditions.

-The CRRMH has partnered with the Books on Prescription scheme, which supports these treatment steps and is now available in public libraries across Central and Far Western NSW.
+The Centre for Rural and Remote Mental Health (CRRMH) has partnered with the Books on Prescription scheme, which supports these treatment steps and is now available in public libraries across Central and Far Western NSW.
 Books included in the scheme are clinically verified, based on Cognitive Behavioural Therapy (CBT) and cover a range of mild to moderate mental health conditions, including anxiety and depression.

 The scheme encourages the participation of GPs and other health professionals.

 The Books on Prescription user guide includes a list of recommended books that individuals can take to their local library, where the book can be borrowed for free and without a referral.